bradrhodes/GithubDocSync/README.md

 This is alternative method to those provided by coryg89's [Docsync](http://coryg89.github.io/docsync/) project and bebraw's [readme2gh](http://www.nixtu.info/2012/09/readme2gh-keeps-your-github-readmemd.html) project.

 Both approaches are fine but coryg89's is dependent upon a bash script that is installed as a git hook.
-My problem with this is that if you make a quick change on github, rather than using a git client, your change won't be reflected on github pages.
+A problem with this is that if you make a quick change on github, rather than using a git client, your change won't be reflected on github pages.
 Bebraw's approach is dependent upon a Ruby script.

 I wanted to take an approach that always worked, no matter how you change/update the documentation and one that didn't require any sort of out-of-band scripting or check-in policies, etc.